devrimcavusoglu/std/README.md

 - [X] Multi-teacher implementation
 - [X] Confidence reweighting term for multi-teacher setting
 - [X] Last/Intermediate layer distillation
+  - [ ] Implement separate tokens for intermidate-last layer distillation, which gives the best results in the paper.
 - [X] Train ImageNet-1k
 - [X] Compare results with the paper